MohamadMansourii/MohamadMansourii/README.md

 <h1>Hi there, I'm Mohamad</h1>

-🔭 Having two years of professional experience in front-end development, I am currently deeply involved in web application security.
+🔭 I am currently deeply involved in web application security.
 I take a serious approach to web application security and have a keen interest in Capture The Flag (CTF) challenges.
 I dedicate time each day to learning and growing my skills in this area.
 Additionally, I am gaining experience in financial markets, cryptocurrency, and forex.

 ## My skills